-The restaurant marketing game is tough even in the best of circumstances—dealing with leases, construction build-outs, hiring, and inventory management, among other things—and operating a restaurant during a pandemic only adds additional new challenges.
+Creating successful restaurant marketing strategies is tough even in the best of circumstances—dealing with leases, construction build-outs, hiring, and inventory management, among other things—and operating a restaurant during a pandemic only adds additional new challenges.

 Now, in the era of COVID-19, operators have to navigate new jurisdictional restrictions and consumer safety concerns while trying to keep the lights on.
 The last thing many operators may be thinking of is actually the one thing that may actually help save their business: how to bring in customers.
 Effective restaurant marketing helps you protect your investment and keep the lights on and doors open for your guests.

-Here are five creative marketing ideas that we have seen work especially well for some of our restaurant clients this year during the coronavirus pandemic:
+Here are five restaurant marketing strategies that we have seen work especially well for some of our restaurant clients this year during the coronavirus pandemic:

-Give you customers the gift of free WiFi
+Give Your Customers the Gift of Free WiFi